-CONSOLIDATED FINANCIAL STATEMENTS

-- Consolidated Statements of Financial Position: Assets - Consolidated Statements of Financial Position: Liabilities - Consolidated Statements of Financial Position: Equity - Consolidated Income Statements - Consolidated Statements of Comprehensive Income - Consolidated Statements of Changes in Equity - Consolidated Statements of Cash Flows
+Consolidated Financial Statements

+Consolidated Statements of Financial Position: Assets

+Consolidated Statements of Financial Position: Liabilities

+Consolidated Statements of Financial Position: Capital and reserves

+Consolidated Income Statements

+Consolidated Statements of Comprehensive Incom

+Consolidated Statements of Changes in Equity

+Consolidated Statements of Cash Flows

+Notes to the Consolidated Annual Accounts

-- 1 Nature, activities and composition - 2 Basis of presentation for the consolidated annual accounts - a) Compliance with IFRS as adopted by the Andorran Government - b) Basis of presentation for the consolidated annual accounts - c) Comparative information - d) Changes in accounting criteria and correction of errors - e) Functional and presentation currency - f) Relevant accounting estimates and relevant assumptions and judgements when applying accounting policies - g) New requirements of the IFRS introduced in 2020 - h) Recent IFRS pronouncements - i) Impacts deriving from COVID-19 - 3 Relevant accounting principles and valuation standards - 4 Distribution of profit - 5 Cash, cash balances at central banks and other demand deposits - 6 Financial assets and liabilities held for trading - 7 Non-trading financial assets mandatorily at fair value through profit or loss - 8 Financial assets designated at fair value through profit or loss - 9 Financial assets at fair value through other comprehensive income - 10 Financial assets at amortised cost - 11 Derivatives Hedge accounting and Changes in the fair value of hedged items in portfolio hedges of interest risk. - 12 Investments in subsidiaries, joint ventures and associates - 13 Tangible assets - 14 Intangible assets - 15 Tax assets and liabilities - 16 Other assets and liabilities - 17 Non-current assets and disposal groups classified as held for sale - 18 Financial liabilities measured at amortised cost
+- 1. Nature, Activity and Composition of the Group - 2.
+Basis of presentation of the consolidated annual accounts - a.
+Compliance with IFRS as adopted by the Andorran Government - b.
+Basis of presentation of the annual accounts - c.
+Comparative information - d.
+Changes in accounting criteria and correction of errors - e.
+Functional and presentation currency - f.
+Relevant accounting estimates and relevant assumptions and judgements when applying accounting policies - g.
+New requirements of the IFRS introduced in 2020 - h.
+Recent IFRS pronouncements - 3.
+Relevant accounting principles and valuation standards - 4.
+Distribution of Profit - 5.
+Cash, cash balances at central banks and other demand deposits - 6.
+Financial assets and liabilities held for trading - Non-trading financial assets mandatorily at fair value through profit or loss - 8.
+Financial assets designated at fair value through profit or loss - 9.
+Financial assets designated at fair value through comprehensive income - 10.
+Financial assets at amortised cost - 11.
+Derivatives Hedge accounting and Changes in the fair value of hedged items in portfolio hedges of interest risk - 12.
+Investments in subsidiaries, joint ventures and associates - 13.
+Tangible assets - 14.
+Intangible assets